matthewdeeprose/matthewdeeprose.github.io/content/jisc-slides.md

 4
 What’s next
 AI, LLMs, and the tools we build when the market doesn’t ship them.
+Based on work we have done together over the past year.
 <!-- Slide number: 5 -->

 # Slide number: 5